koder77/l1vm/README.md

 Finally I ported the SDL gfx/GUI library to SDL 2.0!
 The source code is in: vm/modules/sdl-2.0/

+I did remove the SDL 1.2 code from this repo.
+So for now the SDL 2.0 libraries are needed to build my L1VM SDL library.

 You need to build vm-sdl2/ VM sources to use the new SDL 2.0 gfx/GUI library.
 This source of the L1VM is linked with the SDL2 libraries.